hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/703_scc_xviii.md

 It is now about ten o'clock.
 Swamiji cheerfully raised the topic of his future Math for women, saying, "With the Holy Mother as the centre of inspiration, a Math is to be established on the eastern bank of the Ganga.
-As Brahmacharins and Sâdhus will be trained in this Math here, so in the other Math also, Brahmacharinis and Sâdhvis will be trained."
+As Brahmacharins and Sādhus will be trained in this Math here, so in the other Math also, Brahmacharinis and Sādhvis will be trained."

 Disciple: Sir, history does not tell us of any Maths for women in India in ancient times.
 Only during the Buddhistic period one hears of Maths